circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

         lo '-' hi matches character c for lo <= c <= hi
 ```

-The Go documenation states that the pattern may describe hierarchical names such as `/usr/*/bin/ed` (assuming the Separator is '/'). **Note:** Everything must be relative to the work space root directory.
+The Go documentation states that the pattern may describe hierarchical names such as `/usr/*/bin/ed` (assuming the Separator is '/'). **Note:** Everything must be relative to the work space root directory.

 ##### **`attach_workspace`**